 Please check your gmail regularly for important updates and information from your teachers and counselors.

-Are you finding yourself stressed or overwhelmed with the challenges of online schooling and/or life in general?
+Are you finding yourself stressed or overwhelmed with the challenges of school and/or life in general?
 Explore our virtual Relaxation Room for peace of mind.
 Click on the items in the room to discover ways to reduce your stress and anxiety while enjoying some calming music.
 We hope you find these interactive tools useful as you begin to relax and destress.

-Safe to Say
+Safe 2 Say

 Dear BCTHS Families: